kaby76/AntlrVSIX/README.md

 for Antlr parse trees,
 and a number of other tools.
 Most of the extension is implemented in C#.
-There is a client for VS Code, written in Typescript, but I am deferring further development of the client until the server is more or less complete.
+The extension for VS Code is written in Typescript.
 Supported are colorized tagging, hover, go to def, find all refs, replace, and reformat.
 Beyond the basic LSP commands, the tool supports analysis, refactoring, and conversion.